Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/DEVELOPMENT.md

 1. inspect the current Loom contract with `fabric inspect-dev`
 2. update runtime version pins in `FabricRuntimeResolver`
 3. adjust `FabricDevLaunchService` and the launch templates to match the new DLI contract
-4. run `./gradlew run --args="dev setup-intellij"` and compare the generated run config against the inspected Loom contract
+4. run `./gradlew run --args="dev setup-intellij"` and compare the generated client and server run configs against the inspected Loom contract
-5. verify one real IntelliJ debug launch before changing unrelated toolchain code
+5. verify one real IntelliJ debug launch for both environments before changing unrelated toolchain code

 ## Updating IntelliJ Metadata Generation